 An American Song

-The British General demanded that the Americans lay down their arms and walk down a road lined on both sides by British soldiers.
+The British general demanded that the Americans lay down their arms and walk down a road lined on both sides by British soldiers.
 The British taunted and hurled insults at the dejected American volunteers as they passed through this barrier of their enemies.

-The American general was forced to surrender his sword to the English General.
-During this time, there was no greater insult then to surrender ones sword.
+The American general was forced to surrender his sword to the English general.
+At the time, there was no greater insult than to surrender one’s sword.
+This was indeed a very low point for the Americans in the war.

-Several years later when Washington captured the British forces under Cornwallis at Yorktown in Virginia and compelled him to surrender, thus ending the revolution, Washington demanded the same of the British General that they lay down their weapons and pass through the ranks of Americans that lined the road.
+Several years later, when Washington captured the British forces under Cornwallis at Yorktown in Virginia and compelled him to surrender, thus ending the revolution, Washington demanded the same of the British general: that they lay down their weapons and pass through the ranks of Americans that lined the road.

 Cornwallis was so embarrassed by his defeat that he refused to meet Washington and surrender his sword.
-Therefore, he sent his second in command, the very same General who had accepted the American surrender years before and who had imposed such humiliation upon the American forces.
-This general refused to surrender his sword to Washington and instead presented it to the French commander that was present at the surrender.
-The Frenchman refused to accept it and pointed to Washington indicating that it was he who should receive the sword for it was he, Washington, who had defeated the English.
-The Englishman with great scorn approached Washington who immediately turned his head away and pointed to the American General who was forced to surrender at the fort years before.
-(The American who surrendered his sword was now about to receive the sword from the general he was forced to surrender to.
-What irony!)
+Instead, he sent his second in command—the very same general who had accepted the American surrender years before and had imposed such humiliation on the American forces.
+This general also refused to surrender his sword to Washington and instead presented it to the French commander who was present at the surrender.
+The Frenchman refused to accept it and pointed to Washington, indicating that it was he who should receive the sword, for it was Washington who had defeated the English.

-As the British soldiers passed through the ranks of the victorious American Army, the band played Yankee Doodle over and over and every American soldier in line laughed and sang along with the tune.
+As the British soldiers passed through the ranks of the victorious American Army, the band played Yankee Doodle over and over, and every American soldier in line laughed and sang along with the tune.

-This is the origin of “Yankee Doodle Dandy” and how it became important to America.
+This is the origin of Yankee Doodle Dandy and how it became important to America.

 You Might Also Like: